Books and Resources

 R.A.
 Cohen, Jr. 1982.
 American Half Cents, the "Little Half Sisters," Wigglesworth & Ghatt, Arlington, VA.

 An updating of Cohen's first edition, published in 1971, this 131-page book was hugely influential in its time, giving the variety nomenclature that is still used.
 However, its usefulness has been replaced by Manley's book, below.
-"Wigglesworth & Ghatt" were the names of Cohen's cats.
+"Wigglesworth and Ghatt" were the names of Cohen's dog and cat, respectively.

 W. Breen.
 1983.
 Walter Breen's Encyclopedia of United States Half Cents 1793-1857.
 American Institute of Numismatic Research, South Gate, CA.